Niekkdev/portfolio/README.md

 # portfolio
-Short website what based of linktree
+Short website what is based of linktree, I use it for my dev portfolio but you can also use it for other things